FarronF/limerick-council-meetings/meetings/2017/11/20-Monthly Meeting of Metropolitan District of Limerick/Minutes Re-Scheduled Monthly Meeting - Monthly Meeting of Metropolitan District of Limerick - 27th October 2017.md

 response to an enquiry from Members, the Senior Engineer, Mid West National Road Design

-Office noted that, given the need to acquire land as part of the project, it was anticipated that--- 5
+Office noted that, given the need to acquire land as part of the project, it was anticipated that
+---
+5

 the earliest time work would commence, on site, would be 2019.